 2nd step - login to your vSphere Web Client and go to(>) Hosts and Clusters and select the root folder () > Manage > Permissions > click on and add the user we've created.
 (CU_VMware)

 **Make sure that the correct domain is selected when searching for CU_VMware.

 ** If you wish to exclude specific vSphere Clusters from ControlUp, you will need to change the permission on the root folder () to -No Access- role and then on each Cluster that you DO want to see in ControlUp, highlight the Cluster > Manage > Permissions > add the CU_VMware with Read-Only role (or a custom vCenter role that you created)

-There is two kinds of roles that you can assign the user.
-It can be either the built-in vCenter "Read-Only" role which will give you the ability to view ALL the virtual machines running on a specific vSphere cluster via ControlUp and the other role is a custom role that you create in vCenter Server and assign it with certain permissions to preform actions (as the image below)
+There are two kinds of roles that you can assign to the user.
+It can be either the built-in vCenter "Read-Only" role which will give you the ability to view ALL the virtual machines running on a specific vSphere cluster via ControlUp and the other role is a custom role that you create in vCenter Server and assign it with certain permissions to perform actions (as the image below)

 ** If you would like to know how to create a new custom vCenter role - click here